Maryland sees a big lead disappear as it falls one basket short in a 62-61 loss to No. 3 Purdue

 “I actually thought we deserved to win,” Manning said.
 “In the clip that I saw ...
 I thought Donta got fouled.
 I will have to go back and look at it, but from the first one that I saw, I thought there was some contact.”

-The Boilermakers turned the ball over on an inbound play following Fatts Russell’s two free throws with 8.1 seconds remaining.
-Purdue passed the ball to another player on the end line before attempting to inbound.
-Play was stopped because three-tenths of a second had erroneously ticked off the clock, official Bo Boroski confirmed afterward.
+The Boilermakers turned the ball over on an inbounds play following Fatts Russell’s two free throws with 8.1 seconds remaining.
+Purdue passed the ball to another player on the end line before attempting to put it in play.
+The game was stopped because three-tenths of a second had erroneously ticked off the clock, official Bo Boroski confirmed afterward.

 Because time had ticked off, the ball was dead and Purdue was no longer allowed to run the baseline.
 When the Boilermakers attempted the same play, the ball was awarded to Maryland.